Peter J. Weber

 Peter Joseph Weber (1893–1983) was an American architect who worked in California from 1906 to 1958.
 Trained in the Beaux-Arts style and technique, he is known primarily for his Mediterranean Revival work in Riverside, California.
-Eight of his designs (plus two other projects he contributed to) for the firm of G. Stanley Wilson, Architect are listed on the National Register of Historic Places.
+Nine of his designs (plus two other projects he contributed to) for the firm of G. Stanley Wilson, Architect are listed on the National Register of Historic Places.

 Early life and education

 Weber was born in San Francisco, California on September 24, 1893 to Peter Weber and Katie Cronin, first-generation immigrants, from Luxembourg and Ireland, respectively.
 He was the oldest of four children.
 He and his family survived the 1906 San Francisco Earthquake and Fire, but lost almost everything they owned.
 In the following years, from ages 12 to 22, Weber worked as a junior draftsman for a series of notable architects in San Francisco including John Galen Howard, Albert Pissis, William B. Faville, Willis Polk, and Julia Morgan.
 He studied at the Wilmerding School of Industrial Arts from 1907 to 1911 and as a member of the San Francisco Architectural Club, took part in their atelier program from 1913 to 1915, where he learned the beaux-arts process and style from local architects who had studied at the École des Beaux-Arts.
 In 1914, Weber received a scholarship when his design placed first in a competition sponsored by the Architectural League of the Pacific Coast to travel to Paris and compete for acceptance to the École des Beaux-Arts.
 Due to the disruptions and uncertainty caused by the outbreak of World War I in Europe, Weber instead attended the University of Pennsylvania.
 There, he studied under professor William Powers Laird, was awarded two First Medals in extracurricular competitions sponsored by the Beaux-Arts Institute of Design in New York City, and completed his studies with a Certificate of Proficiency in Architecture in 1917.